Great Coasters International: Millennium Flyer trains

 Most GCI-designed roller coasters run with in-house–designed articulated Millennium Flyer trains.
 The only exception is Roar at Six Flags America, which runs with Philadelphia Toboggan Coasters–designed trains.
-Gwazi at Busch Gardens Tampa Bay and GCI's first roller coaster, Wildcat at Hersheypark, also operated with PTC trains when they first opened, but both coasters were later modified to run with the Millennium Flyer trains.
+Early GCI roller coasters also used PTC trains, such as Gwazi at Busch Gardens Tampa Bay.
 In 2016, when GCI retracked GhostRider, a Custom Coasters International wooden coaster at Knott's Berry Farm, they provided new Millennium Flyer trains.
 The following year, Wildcat at Lake Compounce also received Millennium Flyer trains, even though the coaster was made by Philadelphia Toboggan Coasters or PTC.

 These trains are known for their cushioned seats, allowing riders to be comfortable during rides.
 These trains also contain individual lap bars which automatically lower and lock into a position to accommodate the rider, allowing quicker dispatch times.
 With their easily identified open, gate-like fronts, usually customized with the logo for the respective ride on which they are running, Millennium Flyer trains are styled similarly to trains seen during the golden age of rollercoasters.

 GCI unveiled a new train design, the Infinity Flyer, at the 2018 IAAPA Expo in Orlando, Florida.
 The new train design was designed and engineered by Skyline Attractions and is capable of performing inversions and other elements.
+Zambezi Zinger at Worlds of Fun was the first rollercoaster to use these trains.

 List of roller coasters

-As of 2019, Great Coasters International has built 29 roller coasters around the world.
+As of 2024, Great Coasters International has built 32 roller coasters around the world.